Matt Wells (American football coach)

-Matthew Scribner Wells (born August 10, 1973) is an American college football coach and former quarterback.
-He is the associate head coach, offensive coordinator and quarterbacks coach at Kansas State University.
+Matthew Scribner Wells (born August 10, 1973) is an American college football coach and former quarterback who serves a senior offensive consultant for Mississippi State Bulldogs.
 Wells previously served as offensive coordinator and then head coach at Utah State University, where he was named Mountain West Conference coach of the year in 2013 and 2018.
 Wells was named head football coach at Texas Tech University on November 29, 2018, and led the team until his firing midway through the 2021 season.
-He also served as an offensive analyst at the University of Oklahoma under head coach Brent Venables during the 2022 and 2023 seasons.
+He also served as an offensive analyst at the University of Oklahoma under head coach Brent Venables during the 2022 and 2023 seasons and as the associate head coach, offensive coordinator and quarterbacks coach at Kansas State University in 2024 and 2025.

 College playing career

 Wells was a redshirt freshman during Utah State's 1993 Las Vegas Bowl season.
 He played quarterback in 16 games during the 1994 and 1995 seasons at USU, passing for 2,013 yards and 11 touchdowns.
 He was on the 1996 Big West Conference co-championship team, but did not play in a game.
 Wells was a three-year letterman from 1994 to 1996.